 Unfortunately the solution for Server 2012 will not work on Server 2019 because Microsoft has completely removed access to Session 0 in their newest operating systems.
 There is simply no way to see an application running on the hidden desktop.

-Please keep that in mind before you upgrade your server!
+Please keep that in mind before upgrading your server!